Frequently Asked Questions

 How does AI category suggestion work?

 The Auto-Suggest feature analyzes your survey responses to identify common themes and suggest coding categories.
-It uses two independent AI models (OpenAI and Anthropic) that each analyze your data separately.
-Categories identified by both AIs are marked as high confidence; categories found by only one AI are marked as lower confidence.
+It uses a three-AI workflow: two independent AI models (OpenAI and Anthropic) analyze your data separately, then a third AI pass semantically merges overlapping suggestions into a cleaner starting codebook.
+Categories identified by both independent raters are marked as high confidence; categories found by only one are marked as lower confidence.

 You review all suggestions, edit or delete categories as needed, and then create a coding guide from the refined suggestions.
 See Auto-Suggest Coding Guide for the full guide.